fenago/apache-cassandra/lab_7.md

 Lab 7.
 Deployment and Monitoring
 ---------------------------------------------

+**Note:** We will run this example on single node like previous labs.
+This lab contains information regarding casssandra on multiple nodes instead.

 We have explored the development of the Stock Screener Application in previous labs; it is now time to consider how to deploy it in the